Jim Bowden (rugby league): Contemporaneous Article Extract

 "Won Yorkshire Rugby Union schoolboy honours while at Giggleswick School, and played for his county in Rugby League Football as a centre.
 Huddersfield have switched him to the pack, where he is following in father's (a Bramley forward) footsteps."

 Outside of Rugby League

-Jim Bowden worked for many years as a Dentist in Wakefield.
+Jim Bowden worked for many years as a dentist in Wakefield.

-Genealogical information
+Personal life

 Jim Bowden's father was a rugby league forward for Bramley.